Are High-Security Checks Worth It?

 Even more concerning: the rise of friendly fraud.
 This is what happens when the legitimate cardholder contests a purchase they made (or a family member).
 If their intentions were malicious, it can be very hard to prove, unless you have the right data at hand.

-You can read more about how to reduce chargeback fraud here.
+You can read more about how to prevent chargeback fraud here.

 Digital wallets, also known as e-wallets include famous names such as Apple Pay, Google Pay and AliPay.
 They are considered safer than credit card payments, but accepting them may incentivise fraudsters to steal your users’ accounts.